weiweilars/training/a2a_training/0_simple_a2a_agent/README.md

-# Minimal A2A Agent Server - Training Example
+# Simple A2A Agent Server - Training Example

 A minimal Agent-to-Agent (A2A) protocol compliant server implementation with HTTP MCP tool calling capabilities.
 This implementation follows the official A2A specification and provides only the required endpoints for A2A compliance.

-## A2A Protocol Compliance
+## 📜 A2A Protocol Compliance

 This implementation is compliant with the official A2A (Agent2Agent) protocol specification, providing: